 “Yes, but if everyone would simply pray and meditate!
 But you don’t believe in prayer.
 And you, over there – you don’t have time or the inclination to meditate?”
 Wow… So close, and still, so far.
 “I’m for world peace,” says the bikini clad, beauty pageant contestant.
 And we all laugh.

 What is peace?
 Ask yourselves with me now; “What would peace on a world-wide scale actually look like?”
 Can we expect to see the dissolution of armies?
 Will we ever watch as the steel of guns and tanks melts in giant crucibles?
 Will we see swords re-fashioned, now plowing the ground of former battlefields?
 It sure sounds nice, but really?
 How could this ever be?
 Closer to home does world peace depend upon how we act as individuals, how we treat each other?
 More personally, am I at peace with myself?
 If not, what would it take to be the walking, talking, embodiment of peace?

 Good questions…. interesting questions.
 In the end, Rooted in Peace, the film Greg has made requires me to ask them.
-In the end, this film asks us to ask ourselves, “Do we – do I – really want World Peace?”
-Many changes would be required in the way we conduct our activities and the life of the mind.
-Considering these changes – the energy, the simple inconvenience required to make them, with rare exception, I’m afraid the answer we seek will not be the answer we hoped for.
+In the end, this film asks us to ask ourselves, “Do we, do I really want World Peace?”
+Many changes would be required in the way we conduct ourselves, our actions and our thoughts.
+Considering these changes – the energy, the simple inconvenience required to make them, with rare exception I’m afraid the answer will not be the one we expected.

 #WorldPeace #RootedInPeace #GregReitman